 Located on the south edge of Lawrence, the Baker Wetlands is more than 900 acres of restored habitat.
 The Baker Wetlands is one of the most diverse habitats in Douglas County, home to many birds, flowers, plants and insects.

-The 3,400-acre KU Field Station is only 15 miles from Baker and offers diverse mature native oak and hickory forest adjacent to tall grass prairie.
+The 3,400-acre KU Field Station is a NEON site and is only 15 miles from Baker and offers diverse mature native oak and hickory forest adjacent to tall grass prairie.
 A maintained trail system provides access to many examples of the proposed research trees.
 The station facilities with will allow us to use remote sensing.

 Overland Park Arboretum & Botanical Gardens